 - The Fairly OddParents!: Abra-Catastrophe: The ex-Trope Namer.
 Cosmo's fight with Crocker is a sequence of stills.
 One of the stills randomly features Crocker, Cosmo, Wanda, and Timmy sharing tea with an oddly Sugar Bowl background.

 - Played with in the Danny Phantom episode "Memory Blank."
 As Danny's memory returns via a montage of still frames of his heroic deeds, one frame shows Danny using his powers to enter (or rather exit) the girls' locker room.
 Unlike all the other images, this one is shown twice, and accompanied by goofy music both times.

 - In the same episode while Spongebob and Patrick are doing a quick montage of events against each other, right before the Bun Wrestling match, they're briefly seen dancing in Carmen Miranda costumes.

 - Kim Possible:

 - Kim and Shego both have a cold.
 They both stop in the middle of a fight to sneeze a few times, and immediately start fighting again.
-They've stopped to snark back and forth about Ron and Drakken, to briefly conversing with each other about Drakken's latest Idiot Plot to his becoming Genre Savvy.
+They've stopped to snark back and forth about Ron and Drakken, to briefly conversing with each other about Drakken's latest Idiot Plot.